Clever/microplane/docs/mp_init.md

 - Search target repos based on a Github Repo Search query.

-To init all repos belonging to a specific org use --all-repos flag
+To init all repos belonging to a specific org use --all-repos flag.
+Caution: you should run this command first to update all your local github repos.

+- cd into folder with all repos belonging to an org

+- for all repositories pull remote changes from github

+$ find . -type d -depth 1 -exec git --git-dir={}/.git --work-tree=$PWD/{} pull origin master \;

+After that you can run the following command.

 For example: